keksnicoh/gpupy/README.md

 gpupy
 =====
-over the time I had some fun writing pyhsics simulations using python OpenGL and OpenCL.
-Also a prototype plotting engine based on OpenGL was developed over time.
-The aim of this repository is to collect all working code from previos prototyping and create a clean library from it.
+i try to collect some stuff i did with opengl / opencl in python. the aim of this repository is to collect all working code from previos prototyping and create a clean library from it.

 Old repositories